growthops-digital/ext-ts/README.md

 Determines whether the supplied input is not `null` or `undefined`.

+### `keyEquals: (key: string, value: string, input: any) => boolean`

+Determines whether the input is a record type and it has a key with the supplied value.

 ### `isPopulated: <T extends string | any[] | Record<string, unknown>>(input: T) => boolean`

 Determines whether the supplied input has been populated (not `null`, `undefined`, `''`, `[]`, or `{}`).